patrik-csak/BB26/readme.md

 function toDecimal(string: string): number;
 ```

-Converts a bijective base-26 string to a decimal number
+Converts a bijective base-26 string to a decimal number.

 ```javascript
 import {toDecimal} from 'bb26';